entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  45. Shape of the pineal plate on the external surface of the skull roof: short and broad (0); long and narrow (1).
 > Zhu Y *et al*.
 (2016), Character 101.
+> In those taxa that the rostral plate fused with the pineal plate, this character is scored as 'not applicable'.

 > - The coding of Xitun actinolepid is 0.